inklein1997/MoodyFoody/README.md

 | Restaurant Type | sitdown or takeaway |
 | Time | right now, breakfast, lunch, or dinner |

+2. Once criteria is entered, click **Submit**.
+3. To view specific restaurant details, click the restaurant name.
+4. To favorite a restaurant, click the empty heart next to the restaurant name.
+5. To display favorited restaurants, click the empty heart in the top left corner of the page.

 ## License
 This project is licensed under the terms of [MIT](https://opensource.org/licenses/MIT).